Flowtrade-quant/QuantowerKB/quantower-algo/built-in-indicators.md

 ## General

 During development of your own indicators or strategy, you may require using some standard indicators, for example Moving Averages.
-You don't need to write any code for this, as Quantower trading platform provides you a wide set of predefined indicators.
+You don't need to write any code for this, as FlowTrade trading platform provides you a wide set of predefined indicators.
 At the moment there are about 50 built-in indicators, among them:&#x20;

 * EMA
 * ADX